 #12.
 Magnetic Iron 3D Printing Filament

-Magnetic filament is made by infusing finely ground iron powder to a base material.
+Magnetic filament is made by infusing finely ground iron powder into a base material.
 Any material can be theoretically used as a base such as PLA.
 When PLA is used, the material is usually called Magnetic PLA.

 Magnetic Iron PLA is another great 3D printer filament that you will surely enjoy.
 It is helpful if you want to 3D print magnet-like objects.
 This filament strongly attracts magnets like neodymium iron boron (NdFeB) or samarium cobalt (SmCo) magnets.
 It has iron contents and is packed in a vacuum-sealed bag with a desiccant pack.